avargasv/ContribsGH2-Z-T/postZIOTest.md

 Our second specification is implemented by the `ContributorsByOrganizationLiveEnvSpec` object, whose code follows.
-It shows the testing of the effectual function `contributorsByOrganization` using the live environment, composed by all the `ZLayer`s used by our ZIO-Http application itself.
+It shows the testing of the effectual function `contributorsByOrganization` using the live environment, composed by all the `ZLayer`s used by our ZIO HTTP application itself.
 ```scala
 object ContributorsByOrganizationLiveEnvSpec extends ZIOSpecDefault {